-Kansas law does not prohibit the criminalization of minors for prostitution offenses, nor does it establish a protocol requiring law enforcement to refer all impacted children to a direct services organization or child-serving agency in lieu of arrest.
-While protections exist, they are limited and apply only to minors identified as victims of child sex trafficking and CSEC.
+Kansas law does not prohibit the criminalization of minors for prostitution offenses.
+While other protections exist, such as an affirmative defense, they are limited and apply only to minors identified as victims of child sex trafficking and CSEC.

 Pursuant to Kan.
 Stat.
 Ann. § 21-6419 (Selling sexual relations), a child sex trafficking victim may raise an affirmative defense in a prosecution for a prostitution offense; it states,